Relintai/pandemonium_engine_docs/usage/platform/mobile_rendering_limitations.md

     The general `doc_3d_rendering_limitations` also apply to mobile platforms.

-To improve out-of-the-box performance on mobile devices, Godot automatically uses low-end-friendly settings by default on both Android and iOS.
+To improve out-of-the-box performance on mobile devices, Pandemonium automatically uses low-end-friendly settings by default on both Android and iOS.
 These are configured by project settings with a `.mobile` `feature tag ( doc_feature_tags )` suffix.